gouruiyu/Mobility_Bias_Viz/help.md

 -  South Surrey for `SOUTH SURREY`
 -  Whalley for `WHALLEY`

 The option panel is on the left hand side and it is titled "Select a Neighbourhood".
-The default selected is SURREY, where it displays all the neighbourhoods within the city of Surrey.
+The default selected is `SURREY`, where it displays all the neighbourhoods within the city of Surrey.
 When a neighbourhood is selected, the map will shift its view to the selected neighbourhood.